multistock/PMSM_FOC_control/README.md

 # PMSM_FOC_control
-# keywords: PMSM, FOC, d-q decoupling, dynamic gain scheduling, field weakening
+# keywords: PMSM, FOC, d-q decoupling, PI gain scheduling, field weakening

 A PMSM motor with a FOC control structure is modelled in Simulink.